Fillings & Restorations

 At every examination and cleaning appointment, we’ll discuss your home care routine and check your teeth for cavities.
 Ideally, your home care and our professional cleanings will be enough to prevent cavities and decay from developing in your teeth.

+Please click over to our service section for prevention for a detailed video about what causes cavities.
+Unfortunately, even the best care may not completely prevent a cavity from developing.
+Recent research has shown that bacteria passed from person to person may have an impact of cavity susceptibility.
 These bacteria thrive in the plaque that builds on your teeth, which is why regular brushing and flossing to remove this plaque is so necessary.
 While your toothbrush and floss are effective plaque-removal tools, it can be easy to miss certain areas.
 Over time, any plaque that is missed by your toothbrush can harden into tartar, which can only be removed with professional instruments.

 This is a cavity.

 If your cavity is left untreated, it will grow into a larger problem, requiring a root canal to save the tooth or extraction to remove an infection caused from the cavity.